willjzhang/CAP5415-TinyUAV/README.md

 1- Download the dataset from https://engineering.purdue.edu/~bouman/UAV_Dataset/ (both videos and annotations)

-2- Assuming the videos are located at path\datasets\videos, place V2F.py in the same directory and then run the script to convert the videos into image frames (output images will appear in the directory in jpg format).
+2- Assuming the videos are located at path\datasets\videos, copy V2F.py in the same directory and then run the script to convert the videos into image frames (output images will appear in the directory in jpg format).

 3-
 ```